-We consider impairment assessment on trade and other receivables as a key audit matter because of its significance to the consolidated financial statements and the significant estimates and judgement involved in determining the ECL allowance on the trade and other receivables.
+We considered impairment assessment of trade and other receivables as a key audit matter because of its significance to the consolidated financial statements and the significant estimates and judgement involved in determining the ECL allowance on trade and other receivables.

-- reviewing the reasonableness of the management's estimation of other receivables in expected timing of collection and the credit quality of individual debtors, including the background of the debtors and their credit worthiness and collection history: - reviewing the repayment history and settlements received subsequent to the reporting period from the debtors; and - evaluating the disclosures regarding the impairment assessment of trade and other receivables in Note 31(b) to the consolidated financial statements.
+- reviewing the reasonableness of the management's estimation of other receivables in expected timing of collection and the credit quality of individual debtors, including the background of the debtors and their credit worthiness and collection history: - reviewing the repayment history and settlements received subsequent to the reporting period from the debtors; and - evaluating the disclosures regarding the impairment assessment of trade and other receivables in Note 36(b) to the consolidated financial statements.

-Impairment assessment of intangible assets-licenses
+Impairment assessment of intangible assets

-As disclosed in Note 19 to the consolidated financial statements, as at 31 December 2021. the Group's intangible assets amounted to approximately RMB32,061,000 was included in the Group's consolidated statement of financial position.
+As disclosed in Note 20 to the consolidated financial statements, as at 31 December 2022, the Group's intangible assets amounted to approximately RMB6,555,000 was included in the Group's consolidated statement of financial position.

-No impairment loss was recognised on intangible assets in the Group's consolidated statement of profit or loss and other comprehensive income for the year ended 31 December 2021.
+The impairment loss of approximately RMB24,657,000 has been recognised in the Group's consolidated statement of profit or loss and other comprehensive income for the year ended 31 December 2022.

-Our audit procedures in relation to management's assessment on impairment of intangible assets included:
+Our audit procedures in relation to management's assessment on impairment loss of intangible assets included:

-- assessing the competency, capabilities, independence and objectivity of the independent external valuer engaged by the management; - obtaining the valuation report of intangible assets and to assess the appropriateness of valuation method adopted by the management; - obtaining the discounted cash flow forecast and checking its mathematical accuracy;
+- assessing the competency, capabilities and objectivity of the independent external valuer engaged by the management; - obtaining the valuation report of intangible assets and to assess the appropriateness of valuation methodology adopted by the management; - obtaining the discounted cash flow forecast and checking its mathematical accuracy;